 However, the disease won out, and I walked away from a promising teaching career.
-I chose to get trained as a Wine Sommelier which seemed like a fitting career for a high functioning addict/alcoholic.
+I chose to train as a Wine Sommelier, which seemed like a fitting career for a high-functioning addict/alcoholic.

 This was the start of the two-year beginning to my bottom.

 What was it like physically/mentally when you didn’t get your drug?

 At the end of my use, I was constantly under the influence.
 With my main drug of choice being an extreme upper, I could also consume a ton of alcohol.